Customs clearance for an IT company

 The result

-Our team acted as a "legal bridge" between the IT firm and a potential EAEU customer.
-Because of our swift response, the company was able to provide the sample straight away, which was critical in order to avoid losing a potential customer.
+Our team acted as a "legal bridge" between the IT firm and a potential EAEU client.
+Because of our swift response, the company was able to provide the sample straight away, which was critical in order to avoid losing a potential client.